 Side effects include injection site redness, bruising, numbness, and pain.
 The procedure may need to be repeated.

 - polymethylmethacrylate (PMMA, Artecoll, Bellafill)

 - human collagens (CosmoDerm, CosmoPlast)

 - hyaluronic acid

-These are temporary fillers, so it may be necessary to repeat your procedure.
+These are temporary fillers, so it may be necessary to repeat the procedure.
 Not all of these methods are recommended for people who are HIV-positive, either.
-Ask your doctor about the possible risks of these substances and procedures.

 There are several approaches to managing lipodystrophy and changes in appearance.